SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Appendix

 \textbf{Convex Surrogate Formulation.} Let $\rho_\ell \in [0,1]$ denote the retention fraction (preserved rank relative to effective width) and $\phi_\ell = 1-\rho_\ell$ the sparsity level.
 Following the entropy-regularized allocation framework of \cite{lin2024modegpt}, we solve:

 where $\bar{\phi} \in [0,1]$ is the target average sparsity (determined by budget $B$) and $\varepsilon > 0$ is a temperature parameter.
-The linear term $s_\ell\phi_\ell$ penalizes sparsifying high-importance blocks, while the entropy regularizer $\phi_\ell \log \phi_\ell$ prevents winner-take-all collapse by encouraging smooth allocation.
+The linear term $s_\ell\phi_\ell$ penalizes sparsifying high-importance blocks as well as the early denoising steps (error accumulation-aware), while the entropy regularizer $\phi_\ell \log \phi_\ell$ prevents winner-take-all collapse by encouraging smooth allocation.

 \textbf{Closed-Form Solution.} Problem~\eqref{eq:entropy-surrogate-app} is strictly convex since $\phi \mapsto \phi \log \phi$ has positive second derivative.
 The Lagrangian optimality conditions yield: